It’s March and with spring almost in sight, it’s time get back out into the garden!

-With the worst winter weather out of the way, there are loads of things to do in March – from cleaning and re-potting to planting and pruning.
+With the worst winter weather out of the way, there are loads of things to do in the garden in March – from cleaning and re-potting to planting and pruning.

-Read on for our top March gardening tips and to find out how to best prepare your garden for the summer months!
+Read on for our top March gardening tips and to find out what to do in the garden this month!

 Gardening in March means longer days, and many houseplants are starting to put on new growth this month.
-This is a good time to re-pot struggling plants, pruning the roots and adding fresh potting soil and fertilizer.
+So March is a good time to re-pot struggling plants, pruning the roots and adding fresh potting soil and fertilizer.

 One of our top March gardening tips is to cut back the long vines of houseplants, such as philodendrons, and re-attach them to supports using VELCRO® Brand Garden Ties.